JulianSamarjiev/webpack-react/README.md

     npm start

-to start the development server with enabled hot loading
+to start the development server with enabled hot reloading